galacticglum/composer/README.md

 # Composer
-*Not to be confused with the PHP dependancy management package.*
+*Not to be confused with the PHP dependency management package.*

 Composer is a deep learning enabled music generator module built in [Python](https://www.python.org/) and using [TensorFlow](https://www.tensorflow.org/).
 The goal of this project is to investigate how music can be generated and enhanced using machine learning techniques (such as deep learning via neural networks).
 It is a sandbox for generative MIDI neural-network models.
 What it is NOT is a fully-featured music generator.